MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     2 │ ROBERT K   FIREFIGHTER-EMT  103272 │
     =#

-`EmployeesOver` can take another query as an argument.
+`EmployeesOver` can take a query as an argument.
 For example, let's find employees with higher than average salary.

     MeanSalary = mean.(It.department.employee.salary)